-ROS packages for ROS Melodic related to odometry running on a Raspberry Pi 4 B for an autonomous 2WD Robot.
+ROS packages for ROS Noetic related to odometry running on a Raspberry Pi 4 B for an autonomous 2WD Robot.

 LM393 Speed Sensor - Odometry